How to keep your staff happy over the Christmas holidays

 Does your business stay open over the festive period?
-Well if so, you’re not alone.
+Well if so, you’re not alone and you may have asked the question of how to keep your staff happy over the Christmas holidays.
 Our research found that four in 10 (44%) professionals will be working over Christmas; and unsurprisingly, one in three (35.3%) aren’t looking forward to it.

 But who can blame them?
 Synonymous with great food and good quality time with our loved ones, the festive season is all about kicking back and taking some much needed time out.
 It’s no wonder then that the majority are sad about missing out on spending time with their family.

 Alongside this, one in four struggle with there being less work to do during this quieter period.
 No-one wants to sit around twiddling their thumbs when they could be at home watching Love Actually; but unfortunately, many companies offer services that can’t come to a halt over Christmas.

 Not every organisation will be quiet.
 Indeed, if you work in retail or hospitality, then your business will likely boom during this time.
 So, it’s important to consider what your employees might be giving up to be at work.

 Sure, you’re paying them, but there are steps you can take to make coming to work during this period that little bit easier.